dtacci/react-jumbo-admin/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### LaunchDarkly

+This project was designed to show a prospect the ability to dynamically change a menu-item in real time (their specific use case).
+This project is currently hard-coded to a specific environment SDK, and operates by flipping the flag marked "devTestFlag" (key: dev-test-flag), which exists in the SupportService project.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>